SJerrod/Spirit-fingers/Proposal.md

-# Spirit Fingers
+# VRampage

 ## By Jerrod Styrk

 ### Description
-Spirit Fingers is a first attempt at generating a Virtual environment for the user to play around in.
+VRampage is a first attempt at generating a Virtual environment for the user to play around in.

 ### Use Case
 * Players will be able to dawn there VR headsets and be teleported into the virtual world.